 Expats will find that working in Iran comes with a variety of opportunities and challenges.
-After Saudia Arabia, Iran is home to one of the largest economies in the Middle East and North Africa region.
+Iran is home to one of the largest economies in the Middle East and North Africa region.

 Economic activity in Iran is fairly diverse.
 The country’s economy is characterised by a large hydrocarbon sector, small-scale agriculture and service sectors and a significant state presence in the manufacturing and financial sectors.

-Oil and natural gas are its most vital natural resources, with Iran ranking second in the world in terms of natural gas reserves and fourth for proven crude oil reserves.
-Prior to the introduction of sanctions against Iran in 2014, oil accounted for around 80 percent of the country’s export revenues.
+Oil and natural gas are its most vital natural resources.
+Iran ranks second in the world in terms of natural gas reserves and is the ninth largest oil producer, despite the fall of the industry.
+Prior to the introduction of sanctions against Iran, however, oil accounted for around 80 percent of the country’s export revenues.
 Many expats moving to Iran do so to take up lucrative employment packages in the oil and gas industries.

 Finding a job in Iran